Sending your child to private school is usually a huge financial commitment. But there are multiple means by which you can lessen that burden.

 Other government grants

 Both the federal and provincial governments offer tax breaks for many other reasons.
 For instance, the Children's Fitness Tax Credit allows you to collect up to $500 if your child is enrolled in a physical activity.
+And the CWELCC subsidy program offers financial relief for parents who have children who receive childcare in school.

 Graham Brown of Dwight International School says that small communities might assist a family in sending a local child to private school, especially if the community's educational resources are limited.
 He also points out that these students sometimes receive financial assistance from fundraisers held by community groups such as the Rotary Club.